Geography of Sheffield: Climate

+The coldest temperature to be recorded was -8.2 C in 2010.
+(Note: The official Weston Park Weather Station statistics, which can also be viewed at Sheffield Central Library, has the temperature at -8.7 C, recorded on 20 December, and states that to be the lowest December temperature since 1981.)
+The coldest temperature ever recorded in the city of Sheffield at Weston Park, since records began in 1882, is -14.6 C, registered in February 1895.
+The lowest daytime maximum temperature in the city since records began is -5.6 C, also recorded in February 1895.
+More recently, -4.4 C was recorded as a daytime maximum at Weston Park, on 20 December 2010 (from the Weston Park Weather Station statistics, which also can be viewed at Sheffield Central Library.)
+On average, through the winter months of December to March, there are 67 days during which ground frost occurs.

+The Weston Park Weather station, established in 1882, is one of the longest running weather stations in the United Kingdom.
+It has recorded weather for more than 125 years, and a 2008 report showed that the climate of Sheffield is warming faster than it has at any time during this period, with 1990 and 2006 being the hottest years on record.
+In collaboration with the Stockholm Environment Institute, Sheffield developed a carbon footprint (based on 2004–05 consumption figures) of 5,798,361 tonnes per year.
+This compares to the UK's total carbon footprint of 698,568,010 tonnes per year.
+The factors with the greatest impact are housing (34%), transport (25%), consumer (11%), private services (9%), public services (8%), food (8%) and capital investment (5%).
+Sheffield City Council has signed up to the 10:10 campaign.

 Pollution

 The pollution problem was at its most severe in the 1960s, when Sheffield was one of the most polluted cities in Europe.
 Since that time, due to council measures started in the 1950s and an increase in efficiency in the steel industry, it has improved greatly.
 In a 2005 survey Tinsley (48 parts per billion (ppb) of oxides of nitrogen (NOx)) still came 9th in a ranking of the UK pollution hotspots, while the city centre (43 ppb of NOx) remained above the government's recommended level of 21ppb NOx.

 It is, however, important to evaluate several aspects of air pollution, and especially to take into consideration overall average values, rather than localized peak values sometimes cited.
 The UK National Air Quality Information Archive offers almost real-time monitoring "current maximum" air pollution measurements for Sheffield (City Centre and Tinsley districts) as well as many other UK towns and cities.